waiyiwong/Zero_Waste_Cooking/README.md

 1. **Responsive Navigation Bar**: Allows users to easily navigate the site on all devices.
 2. **User Authentication**: Enables users to register, log in, and log out.
 3. **Recipe Search**: Allows users to search for recipes based on available ingredients.
-4. **Dietary Preference Search**: filters dietary restrictions and cuisine type
+4. **Dietary Preference Search**: recipe search by dietary restrictions and cuisine type
 5. **Recipe Details Page**: Displays full recipe information, including ingredients, instructions, and user comments.
 6. **Commenting System**: Allows users to engage with recipes by leaving comments.
+7. **Zero Waste Cooking Tips**: Allows users to browse and learn about zero-waste cooking practices.
-7. **Responsive Design**: Ensures the site is fully functional and visually appealing on all device sizes.
+8. **Responsive Design**: Ensures the site is fully functional and visually appealing on all device sizes.

 #### 2.2 CRUD Functionality for Key Features
 2.2.1 **Admin's CRUD Functionality**